 \subsection{Extension to periodically driven many-body systems}

-In this section we show that our method can be applied to many-body Floquet systems with stepwise drive.
+In this section, we show that our method can be applied to many-body Floquet systems with stepwise drive.
 Consider a family of $T$-periodic Floquet Hamiltonians given by

-where $T$ is a Floquet time period and $[H_1,H_2] \neq 0$.
-Such systems are modeled by a unitary matrix which is of the form $U = U_1 U_2$, where $U_i = exp(-\frac{i}{\hbar}\int H_i dt)$ are unitaries.
-Similar to the single particle system, the main idea of taking the unitary as a product of two unitaries is that we can study the exact recurrences in the dynamics depending on two different parameter(s) of $U_1$ and $U_2$ separately.
+where $T$ is the Floquet time period and $[H_1,H_2] \neq 0$.
+Such systems are modelled by a unitary matrix which is of the form $U = U_1 U_2$, where $U_i = exp(-\frac{i}{\hbar}\int H_i dt)$ are unitaries.
+Similar to the single-particle system, the main idea of taking the unitary as a product of two unitaries is that we can study the exact recurrences in the dynamics depending on two different parameters of $U_1$ and $U_2$ separately.
 In our formalism, we have taken $U_1$ to depend on different $\kappa_i$ and $U_2$ to have algebraic entries over $\mathbb{Q}$.
-More generally, we may assume $U_1$ is diagonal by simply changing the basis to the one which diagonalizes $U_1.$ The eigenvalues ($\mu_i$), i.e., the diagonal entries of $U_1$ are of the form $e^{-i \kappa_i}$ for some real parameter $\kappa_i$.
-We assume that all such $\kappa_i$ are rational multiple of $\pi$ or equivalently all the eigenvalues of $U_1$ are roots of unity.
-In particular this implies that all entries of $U_1$ are algebraic over $\mathbb{Q}$.
-Furthermore we assume that $U_2$ is in $SU(d)$, the group of special unitary $d \times d$ matrices whose entries are also algebraic over ${\mathbb{Q}}$ (see \ref{sec: appendix}).
-Multiple important many-body systems such as central spin models \cite{biswas_2025_the} and Ising models \cite{bukov_many_body_2021} satisfy the above restrictions.
+More generally, we may assume $U_1$ is diagonal by simply changing the basis to one that diagonalizes $U_1$.
+The eigenvalues ($\mu_i$), i.e., the diagonal entries of $U_1$, are of the form $e^{-i \kappa_i}$ for some real parameter $\kappa_i$.
+We assume that all such $\kappa_i$ are rational multiples of $\pi$, or equivalently, that all the eigenvalues of $U_1$ are roots of unity.
+In particular, this implies that all entries of $U_1$ are algebraic over $\mathbb{Q}$.
+Furthermore, we assume that $U_2$ is in $\mathrm{SU}(d)$, the group of special unitary $d \times d$ matrices whose entries are also algebraic over ${\mathbb{Q}}$ (see \ref{sec: appendix}).
+Multiple important many-body systems, such as central spin models \cite{biswas_2025_the} and Ising models \cite{bukov_many_body_2021} satisfy the above restrictions.
 Our method can hence be directly applied to such models for finding exact quantum recurrences, if they exist.